 I started presenting and accompanying the Lied in London concerts in 2009, and they have quietly become a regular and unique part of London’s classical music scene.
 The idea was to present Art Song professionally, but in an informal and intimate setting, mindful of that for which much of the repertoire was written.
 All of the recitals to date have taken place in the beautiful home of Sir Vernon and Lady Ellis in South Kensington.
 They have attracted well-established singers as well as those starting their careers, all united by a passion for Lieder and for bringing text to life through detail and intimacy of expression.
-The next concerts will take place in January/February 2014; details will be posted here in the Autumn.
+The concerts generally take place in January/February/March; details are posted here beforehand.
 We would love to see you there for some of the most beautiful music ever composed, and of course for some wine and cheese afterwards!

 Over our first five years, we have welcomed the following singers (in chronological order):